duckietown/duckietown-lx/ros-template/README.md

 [lab]: https://jupyterlab.readthedocs.io/en/stable/

-Click through to `01-CNN` and then click on [`cnn.ipynb`](localhost:8888/lab/tree/01-CNN/cnn.ipynb).
-Once you have completed that notebook, move on to the next.
-Make sure that you do go through them in order (especially `02`-`04`).

-Since we are working with neural networks now, some of these exercises require you to train neural network models.
-We will use [Google Colaboratory](https://colab.research.google.com/) for this.
-As a result, having a Google account is a prerequisite.
+Click the notebooks in the left hand menu (usually it is important that they are done in order).

-## Phase 2: Evaluate and refine your model and solution
+## Phase 2: Evaluate and refine

-You can finetune your solution and see how it behaves in the simulator using:
+You can run your "solution" and see how it behaves in the simulator using:

     💻$ `dts exercises test --sim`

 NB: You may need to stop your `dts exercises lab --vnc` command and rerun without the `--vnc` since we will also use VNC for `dts exercises test`.

-Similar to the last exercises, you can open up the noVNC browser and look at the image stream in `rqt_image_view` to gauge the performance of your model.
-In noVNC, click on the `rqt_image_view` icon and in the dropdown menu select `agent/object_detection_node/object_detections_img`.
-This image will show boxes with labels for any objects that are reported by your model.
+You can open up the noVNC browser and look at the image stream in `rqt_image_view`

-You can similarly run your agent on your Duckiebot (if you have a Jetson Nano) using:
+You can similarly run your agent on your Duckiebot using:

     💻$ `dts exercises test -b ![DUCKIEBOT_NAME]`